wavefrontHQ/docs/pages/doc/tracing_integrations.md

 * Errors -- the number of failed requests per second
 * Duration -- per-minute histogram distributions of the amount of time that each request takes

-In addition to the RED metrics, we list the most frequently invoked operations, the operations with the most errors, and the slowest operations.
+In addition to the RED metrics, we provide charts listing the "top" operations each category: the most frequently invoked operations, the operations with the most errors, and the slowest operations.

 Wavefront stores the RED metrics along with the spans from which they were derived.
-Wavefront uses the tag values from the input spans to organize the RED metrics by application and service.
+Wavefront uses the [required span tags](#required_span_tags) to organize the RED metrics by application and service.

+**Note:** The completeness of the RED metrics depend on whether/how you have configured sampling.
+See [Trace Sampling and Derived RED Metrics](#trace-sampling-and-derived-red-metrics), below.

 ## Visualizing Trace Data from an Integration